makes/bopra-cox/reports/analysis.md

 Cases 4, 11, 12, 14, 23, 27, 28, 32, 33, 34, 35, 36, 37, 38, 39, 40, 48, 50, 52 and 57 did not contain the required IAP waveform, and thus will be excluded from further analysis.

-Cases 22, 30, 31, 43, 44, 53 and 56 produce unresolved loading errors and will be excluded for the time being.
+Case 31 produces an unresolved loading error and will be excluded for the time being.

+Cases 22, 30, 43, 44, 53 and 56 fail this step due to a software bug, but contain IAP data.

-Of the 58 datasets provided, 31 have IAP data available under channel 1.
+Of the 58 datasets provided, 37 have IAP data available under channel 1.
 Sample rate of the IAP pulse waveform is 125 Hz.

 ## 2: Data Aggregation <a name="step2"></a>